General Overview on Glass Insulators – Basic Information

 The value may stem only from the fact that an insulator is a piece of United States history (or another country’s history) that is no longer being manufactured — a piece of “industrial archaeology”, so to speak.
 Or that perceived worth may lie solely in its practical value as an insulator, or that it’s still perfectly good for other uses such as paperweights or candleholders.
 A heavily chipped, cracked insulator with almost no monetary value to collectors could theoretically still be perfectly useable in the practical sense (as a farmer’s livestock fence insulator, or installed on a short telephone line in a rural area, for instance).

 The majority of the most commonly found types of glass pintype insulators have only nominal monetary collector value, perhaps 50 cents to a dollar.
-That includes the extremely common types such as the Hemingray-42, Hemingray-45 and Whitall Tatum No. 1 and others.
-However, even within the common types of insulators, slight differences in color, embossed markings or base type can make huge differences in the market value of a specific piece to experienced collectors.
-A notch above the most common types will be found many insulators that range in the 1 to 5 dollars value bracket.
-Others are worth hundreds, and some of the rarest known insulators (some “one of a kind”) are worth into the thousands or tens of thousands of dollars.
+This includes the extremely common types such as the Hemingray-42, Hemingray- 12, Hemingray-45 and Whitall Tatum No. 1 and others.
+However, even within the common types of insulators, differences in glass color, embossed markings or base type can make huge differences in the market value of a specific piece to experienced collectors.

-Again, it depends on a combination of characteristics including degree of scarcity, condition, demand, age, shade of color, attractiveness, and other factors.
-Damaged insulators, speaking strictly of monetary value, in most cases are worth only a small percentage of the value of an otherwise identical “Very near mint” (VNM) piece.
 Insulators placed for sale in retail outlets such as antique malls and flea markets will, by necessity, usually be priced higher simply because of factors such as overhead – sellers typically have to pay steep booth rental fees in such places as antique malls.

 The most commonly used glass insulator price guide (used by most insulator collectors) has been published for many years, in several editions, first by John & Carol McDougald, and in more recent years by Don Briel.
-A quick search of the internet will bring up sites where those books can be purchased.
+A quick search of the web will bring up sites where those books can be purchased.

 There are other websites that discuss the general subject of values and prices.
 One tactic many collectors use is to do keyword searches on ebay or other internet sales sites such as Etsy.
 In using those sites it is best to consider only the price of a piece that actually sold (by searching “Completed Items” on the advanced search page), NOT the starting prices, “Buy it now” prices or minimum bids, as these may be set by sellers who honestly have no idea on the actual value of the pieces they are selling, and so come up with a price that is unrealistic.